marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 syntax, many of which are compatible with plain bash, or can be easily ported.

 There is no versioning control or anything fancy like that.
 Just files.
-This is one of the reasons many people won't categorise oh-my-zsh as a plug-in manager, as it lacks so many features to that end.
+This is one of the reasons many people won't categorise oh-my-zsh as a plug-in manager (and why it put it between quote marks when I mentioned it earlier), as it lacks so many features to that end.

 For me it comes down to: I don't need this technology, and it does not add much value to my daily use of my computer, therefore it must go.